A Thousand and One Nights (1945 film): Plot

 Vagabond singer Aladdin has his hands full keeping his pickpocket friend, Abdullah, out of trouble.
-Abdullah is thought mad as he claims to have been born 1200 years too early, speaks in 1940s slang and knows about television.
+Abdullah is thought insane as he claims to have been born 1,200 years too early, speaks in 1940s slang and knows about television.

-The beautiful Princess Armina, the daughter of the Sultan, is borne through the streets in a covered litter.
-Despite knowing the punishment is death for a commoner to see her face, Aladdin cannot resist.
-He distracts the guards and slips into the litter.
-He persuades Armina to let her veil be lifted and is delighted to discover the stories of her beauty are true.
-He falls in love instantly.
-She is not so enamored of him, but does not raise an outcry when he slips away.
+Princess Armina, the beautiful daughter of Sultan Kamar Al-Kir, is borne through the streets of Baghdad in a palanquin.
+Despite knowing the punishment is death for a commoner to see her face, Aladdin distracts the guards and slips into the palanquin.
+He persuades Armina to drop her veil and is delighted to discover the stories of her beauty are true.
+He kisses her, and she surrenders to his charms before he slips away.

-Later, Aladdin returns to the palace to woo Armina.
-He is caught and thrown in a cell (where he finds Abdullah) to await execution the next day.
-A distraught Armina has her trusted servant Novira steal the key to the cell from the jailer and slip it to Aladdin.
+That night, Aladdin sneaks back into the palace to woo Armina.
+He is caught and thrown in the dungeon—where he finds Abdullah—to await execution the next day.
+Distraught, Armina has her trusted lady-in-waiting Novira steal the key to the dungeon from the jailer and slip it to Aladdin.
 Aladdin and Abdullah flee the city, pursued by the Sultan's guards.
-They hide out in a cave, where Kofir the sorcerer is waiting for them.
-Kofir persuades Aladdin to enter the bowels of the cave to fetch a magic lamp.
-Aladdin and the uneasy Abdullah dodge a laughing giant and return with the lamp, only to find that Kofir has blocked the entrance with a giant boulder.
+They hide out in a cave where Kofir, the sorcerer, persuades Aladdin to enter the bowels of the cave to fetch a magic lamp.
+Aladdin and the uneasy Abdullah dodge a laughing giant and return with the lamp, only to find that Kofir has sealed the entrance.
 Kofir demands the lamp before he will let them out, but Aladdin does not trust him.
-The sorcerer leaves them to die of thirst and starvation.
+The sorcerer leaves them to die.

-When a frustrated Aladdin throws the lamp away, a redheaded female genie appears and instructs him to rub the lamp, which makes him her master.
-She explains that only her master can see or hear her.
-She insists he call her Babs, and like Abdullah, behaves and talks like she is from the twentieth century.
-He orders her to get them out of the cave.
-He then decides to go back for the princess, much to the genie's disappointment (as she has fallen in love with him), and has her conjure up a retinue of servants, clothes and rich gifts.
+When a frustrated Aladdin throws the lamp away, a red-headed female genie appears and instructs him to rub the lamp, which makes him her master.
+She explains that only her master can see or hear her, and insists he call her Babs.
+He orders her to free them from the cave, but when he decides to return to the palace for the princess, the genie is disappointed as she has fallen in love with him.
+As Aladdin commands the genie to transform him into a prince, he and Abdullah are magically provided with sumptuous clothes and a retinue of servants.